antandros/iyzico-moodle/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+For commercial licensing, please contact with us via bilgi {at} antandros.com.tr